-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Moreno Valley exposed to these hazards.
 See hazard sections below and check your address for details.

 Drought and heat risk in Moreno Valley, CA is very high.
 Precipitation risk is relatively low.
 About 81% of buildings in Moreno Valley, CA are at risk of wildfire, and the risk level for these buildings is very high.
 About 19% of buildings in Moreno Valley, CA are at risk of flooding, and the risk level for these buildings is significant.